olliegardner/seminar-roulette/timelog.md

 ### 30 Sep 2020

-- _0.5 hour_ Created GitHub repository and added the given master template with some minor adjustments
+- _0.5 hour_ Created GitHub repository and added the given master template with some minor adjustments.

 ### 1 Oct 2020

 - _1.5 hour_ Researched different reference managers.
-Downloaded Zotero and watched a tutorial on how to use it
+Downloaded Zotero and watched a tutorial on how to use it.

-## 2 Oct 2020
+### 2 Oct 2020

-- _0.5 hour_ Initial meeting with supervisor (Jeremy Singer)
+- _0.5 hour_ Initial meeting with supervisor (Jeremy Singer).
+- _0.5 hour_ Logged meeting minutes from initial meeting with Jeremy.

+### 4 Oct 2020

+- _1.5 hour_ Did some research into potential data sources.
+Mainly focused on https://samoa.dcs.gla.ac.uk/events/ and EventBrite.

+## Week 2

+### 5 Oct 2020

+- _0.5 hour_ Emailed the developers of the Samoa seminar system to ask how to access their API.
+Currently, the API returns a page not found error.
+- _1.5 hour_ Researched different technologies to use for the web application.
+Leaning towards using Django for the backend and React for the frontend.
+This is mostly because I have experience in using both of these technologies.